benwzj/benwzj.github.io/_posts/2024-03-20-css-tailwind.md

 <img class="w-16 md:w-32 lg:w-48" src="...">
 ```

-If you’d like to apply a utility only when a specific breakpoint range is active, stack a responsive modifier like `md` with a `max-*` modifier to limit that style to a specific range
+If you’d like to apply a utility only when a specific breakpoint range is active, stack a responsive modifier like `md` with a `max-*` modifier to limit that style to a specific range.

 ### Some Usage Cases